jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ## ~~Revolution~~ Techvolution

 Skywalker, you look tense.
 I get why.
 Revolutions are tough.
 Maybe we should get the bristol boards out, smear the face paint, and fight!
 Fight for free college education!
 Fight for less regulations!
-Fight for public option health insurance!
+Fight for public health insurance!
 Fight for tax cuts!
 Let's march and yell!

-What color do you want.
-See the trap there?
-Red / blue each have one paddle in the same canoe.
-The harder one side pushes, the other has to match.
-Fighting over tools is supposed ensure their shared canoe goes forward, which worked for centuries, until digital tools meant they have to start cooperating, not competing.
-Now red and blue is recipe for inaction Darth Blockbuster uses to keep himself in power.

-There is no answer for pur problems using old philosophies.
-I know red / blue is easy and comfortable, but if you want that, cable news and their pundits are waiting.
-They can easily explain why health insurance is too expensive, or why traffic exists, because it's other sides fault all day to you.
-Just be sure to keep watching the commercial break about a new presciption drug you should ask your doctor about, or get that new fancy car to wait in traffic in.
+I don't think so.
 Keep the marches and protests of red / blue out of your mind.
 We're inspired by, but not repeatting, _Les Miserables_.
 Fighting for change doesn't mean to grab hold of the commanding heights of primitive tools.
 We have digital tools.
 We have the technology to make tools to solve each peron's individual problems.
+Affordable blood tests, easy air quality tests, cheap telecommunications, and so much more, ready and waiting.

+Waiting for you to contorl your own tools, your own cyborgology, and decide what is best for you.
 We just need Techvolution, the freedom to choose the best tools to solve our problems at home, work, and leisure.
 Majically bonding with whatever tool we want is the ultimate revolution.

 # STORIES

-Rousseau said the nobility were con artists who hid behind divinity to rule society for their self interest.
-Yet noble families ruled every European country.
+Rousseau said the nobility were con artists who hid behind divinity.
+Yet "holy" noble families ruled every European country.
 There had to be some reason for it, and there was.
-At first these families were declared holy by the people because they were holy.
-I'll explain that story, by explaining the difference between good and bad stories.
+After western Rome fell in 476 western Europe had no water supplies, no court system, and no military protection.
+Civilization was gone.
+Anarchy ruled.

+Western Europe entered the Dark Ages (500-1000).
+It was the original nobles like Clovis I, Charles Martel, and Alfred the Great that took charge.
+They fought battles against invaders, headed governments that kept the peace, built castles to protect the newly remade wells, hospitals, and markets.
+The people were increasingly safe, fed, and thus happily declared the nobles holy.

+This arrangement came to be called feuldalism.
+You've probably seen it in Robin Hood, Monty Python, or Game of Thrones.
+It slowly let Europe prosper.
+Civilization was back.

+The invaders were gone, the water was running, the roads were clean, but the rules stayed the same.
+The nobles weren't battle scared military leaders, but simply born with "noble blood", who used peace and prosperity to replace armour with dresses, castles with palaces, and battlefields with danquets and balls.
+Unless they were fighting other nobles for personal glory, which was common.

+These later nobles conned the people, and themselves, into believing the rules were sent from God and should never end, and not created by the people fighting off anarchy and should end when peace came back.
+Understanding this story is pivotal to Techvolution.
+To explain this story, I need to explain the difference between a good night and bad night at the movies.

 ## Good vs Bad Stories

 Good stories versus bad stories.
 When I was a projectionist I (and any other) could tell the difference without ever seeing the movie.
 We just watched the audience's reactions.
-If they scream, laugh, yell, cry, it's a good story.
+If they scream, cry, laugh, yell, it's a good story.
 Even more telling was when moviegoers walk out.
-If they were talking about twists, turns, and cool lines you know the story was really good, because it turned fiction into real memories.
+If they talked about twists, turns, and cool lines you know the story was really good, because it turned fiction into real memories.

-Good stories makes us follow them.
-Every surprising victory, or gut-wrenching defeat, captures an audience's mind and puts ideas and memories inside it.
+When good stories spread throughout society a social memory is created.
 That's why simple lines like "May the Force be with you" and "What is the matrix?" can still uplift a friend, or help question reality, in the real-world today.

 However, people often like movies with no twists, turns, or good lines.
-Although we assume, especially in popular culture, the movies still contribute to our culture, become a projectionist and you'll see most don't make us follow them anymore.
-For example, as I stood outside the recent Star Wars movie, there was much excitement, but no one mentioned newly created memories.
-People were only excited about "May the Force be with you" out of habit.
-And that's what the matrix is.
-Rules we follow out of habit.
-And historically it's frontline problems that break our bad habits.
+Or they think they do.
+Become a projectionist and you'll see and hear most movies today don't create memories.
+For example, as I stood outside the recent Star Wars movie, there was much excitement, but no new memories.
+People were only excited about "May the Force be with you" out of loyalty to an old memory.
+The process of losing a social memory is what happened to later kings, who like most of today's moviemakers, took their audience for granted.

+We can explain how this happened, by see whying one Star Wars made memories, while their descendants use them up.

 ## The Difference Between Good and Bad

 A story is a sequence of events where a protagonist fights an antagonist to overcome a problem.
-They fight in three parts.
+The fight to change/defend reality happens in three parts.
 The first is an introduction to the problem and characters.
-The second is the battle between good and bad sides.
+The second is the battle between heroes and villians.
 The third part is the conclusion, where we find out which side wins.

 Telling the difference between good and bad stories is hard.
+It's not like people want to be boring with bad punch lines and confusing tales.

-The problem is anything can seem like legitimate story because everything happens in a sequence of events.
-However, good stories are a specific sequence that are naturally rare and especially hard to create.
-They have to be unexpected enough to be interesting, yet reasonable enough to be believable.
-One too many slip ups and the audience either doesn't care, and doesn't believe, what happens next.
+The problem is anything can seem like a legitimate story because everything happens in a sequence of events.
+However, good stories have to be unexpected enough to keep us guessing, yet reasonable enough to be believable when the unexpected happens.
+The delight of logical surprises gives us emotions and memories, and is why good stories have "spoilers".

-Good stories thus walk a fine line.
-They first must open our minds with believability but still use creative twists to insert new information.
-However, when done right this mixture unlocks our emotions and makes memories.
-Moviegoers cry or scream because they believe the story is real, they talk on about twists because they didn't see it coming.

-Bad stories can't do this so they need to distract us.
-While they are a sequence of events and can seem like legitmate stories, they are not reasonable nor suprising, and thus can't unlock emotions or create new memories.
-It doesn't matter the first _Star Wars_ had tiny budget with weird names and funny effects.
-It was a good story and so audiences loved it.
-While its descendants have limitless budgets but need use effects, marketing, and old memories, to get any attention.

-This divide is why early European kings were holy, and later ones assumed they were.
-We can explain this divide by further going into the divide between majic and dark majic.

-## Majic vs Dark Majic

-Good movies are often called movie magic.
-Among the other reasons, I used majic for this reason.
-See what happened there, a logical twist increased the impact on the reader.

-We can understand how and why someone bonds with a new tool by understanding a person bonds with a story that continually surprises the audience with logical revelations.
-I won't mention any spolier alerts because they ruin the ride.

-Likewise, when someone bonds with a new tool.
-It's not because they know what's going to happen next, but because they believe they'll find new uses and benefits the more hold the tool.
-That's the majic of stories, and the majic of tools, only different because movies are fake, while tools are real.

-Bad stories, and old tools are similarly related.
-Without memorable twists, turns, and good lines, bad movies have to take advantage of old memories, fancy effects, or mass marketing to attract attention.
-And this is degenerative, more of it is needed every time.
-Likewise, old tools that aren't the best at solving a frontline problem anymore, use these same techniques to distract from their dysfunction.
-The former is a boring movie, the later is dark majic because it keeps a problem alive longer.

-And here’s the connection with Techvolution.
-We like good stories because they make sense, and lead us to new emotions, ideas, and memories.
-We have to be tricked into liking bad ones because they exploit our old memories.
-And that's the difference between the kings we loved, to the ones we hated.
-We'll see it better when we peel away the layers of stories to see the majic and majic behind both.
+And bad stories can't.
+Without logical surprises, they keep our interest by distracting us with effects, celebrities, and mass-marketing.
+Thus, it doesn't matter the first _Star Wars_ was a budget movie, while its descendants have limitless budgets.
+One is a good story that made huge social memories, while the others are bad stories staying alive by using over using effects, mass-marketing, and social memories of former glory.

+In short, the movies became popular because they were good stories.
+The original Star Wars, Indiana Jones, Die Hard were good stories that connected with the audience, who formed a majical bond with the movies as a storytelling tools.

+As moviemakers wanted to make sequels, remakes, and prequels to maxmize short term profits, they tricked the audience using dark majic.
+Ever more effects, celebrities, and mass marketing to use up old memories.
+This all started in the 1970's by the way.

+Here's what John Wayne said this about it "...the goddamned stock manipulators have taken over.
+They don't know a goddamned thing about making movies.
+They make something dirty, and it makes money, and they say, 'Jesus, let's make one a little dirtier, maybe it'll make more money.'
+And now even the bankers are getting their noses into it"

+The kings Rousseau hated did the same thing.
+They, were descendants of former glory, who partied it up, thinking the good times were the rule.
+Now for Techvolution's sake, we have to get out an imaginary microscope and assess stories in more detail.
+When we do, we'll see there are only three.

 ## Reality of Stories